Neutral Host Providers

 Cutting coverage area – WSPs may be most interested in a DAS that serves public areas of the building and not the “back of house” areas, which are accessed by employees only.
 These areas could be crucial if you are relying on mobile services for a key business function.

 Neglecting emergency services – Many building owners would like the DAS to amplify public safety services, which will improve the safety of your building and may lower insurance premiums.
 Unfortunately the first responders are not paying customers, and this DAS add-on will likely not be included by the neutral host provider.

 Disregard for aesthetics ‐ If you are concerned about the visual impact of the DAS on your building, make sure you implement deployment guidelines prior to signing the lease.

 Exploiting existing resources – after the lease is signed, the neutral host provider may hit you up to access more of the building’s resources (e.g., fiber, power, and space).
 Make sure you know the value of sharing your assets and capture them in an addendum to the lease.

 The best way to avoid the potential pitfalls of working with a neutral host provider is to become an informed customer.
 An informed customer knows the questions to ask, understands the responses and knows when they are being manipulated.
-If you don’t have time to research and understand the DAS marketplace, your best bet is to contact an expert.
+If you don’t have time to research and understand the DAS marketplace, your best bet is to contact us.